Service card or Carta Regionale dei Servizi

-Lombardy’s eHealth system (SISS) is one of the best practice case in Europe for the implementation of secure eHealth services including EHRs ( Electronic Health Records) and ePrescriptions.
+Lombardy’s eHealth system (SISS) is one of the best practice cases in Europe for the implementation of secure eHealth services, including EHRs ( Electronic Health Records) and prescriptions.
 It clearly illustrates the effective use of a secure eHealth card.

-The adoption of smart cards has a vital role in the system security mechanisms such as citizen’s consent to processing their health data in accordance to the law (Art.
+The adoption of smart service cards has a vital role in system security mechanisms such as citizen’s consent to processing their health data following the law (Art.
 29), identification and authorization of users, data security, limited access.

 Access rights are defined according to the healthcare professional’s role.